 Although menus will almost always have an English counterpart, these food words are useful.

 - Eat red (the closest thing to vegan): gin jay (“gen jay”) — asking for food as jay means that you don’t want meat, seafood, egg, or dairy.
-But it also means that you don’t want garlic, strong-smelling herbs, or alcohol to drink!
+But it also means that you don’t want garlic, spice, strong-smelling herbs, or alcohol to drink!

 The idea of vegetarianism isn’t widespread in Thailand, although lots of backpacker restaurants along the so-called Banana Pancake Trail often cater to vegetarians.

 Tip: Red lettering on a yellow sign often indicate a gin jay food stall or restaurant

 - I don’t want fish sauce: mai ao nam pla (“my ow nahm plah”)